flowfree/django-starterapp/README.md

 Deploy on Heroku
 ----------------

-Make sure you have [Heroku CLI](https://cli.heroku.com/) installed on your computer.
+Make sure you have a Heroku account and [Heroku CLI](https://cli.heroku.com/) is installed on your computer.

 1. Login to Heroku: